Stop the overuse of antibiotics on factory farms

 IT’S TIME FOR ACTION ON ANTIBIOTIC OVERUSE

-Large farming operations and the drug industry have resisted change, and have so far blocked efforts in Congress and from government agencies.
+And while we've made some progress in Maryland, large farming operations and the drug industry have resisted change, and have so far blocked efforts in Congress and from government agencies.
 That’s why we've been working to convince big restaurants and states to pressure these farms to change their practices.

 BIG FARMS & RESTAURANTS ARE STARTING TO DO THEIR PART

-In 2015, we helped convince McDonald’s to stop serving chicken raised on our life-saving medicines.
+We helped convince McDonald’s to stop serving chicken raised on our life-saving medicines.
 Shortly after, Tyson Foods, a major chicken producer and McDonald's supplier, followed suit.
 Then we convinced Subway, with more restaurants than any other chain in the United States, to make a commitment to stop serving any meat raised on antibiotics.
 Most recently, we helped move KFC, one of the country’s largest chicken restaurants, to eliminate antibiotics from their supply chain.

 The result?
 We’re nearing a tipping point on chicken, where the market has forced many of country’s biggest chicken suppliers to change the way they use antibiotics.
 In fact, according to our Chain Reaction III report, 14 of the top 25 chain restaurants in the U.S. have taken steps to restrict the routine use of antibiotics in the production of the chicken they serve.